-Trump's attacks on Macron were a response to the French leader's comments last month to Economist magazine that the North Atlantic Treaty Organization appears to have suffered "brain death" due to an inability to cooperate and coordinate among its 29 member nations from Europe and North America.
+Trump's attacks on Macron were a response to the French leader's comments last month to Economist magazine that NATO appears to have suffered "brain death" due to an inability to cooperate and coordinate among its 29 member nations from Europe and North America.

-Macron also had called into question whether NATO will remain committed to the 1948 North Atlantic Treaty's bedrock Article 5 — which defines an attack against one as an attack against all — in an era of rising populist nationalism, particularly white nationalism, fueled by Trump's "America First" policies.Stoltenberg maintained after the summit ended on Wednesday that all 29 leaders had made it clear that NATO's "commitment to Article 5, the collective defense clause of our alliance, is ironclad."
+Macron also called into question whether NATO will remain committed to the 1948 North Atlantic Treaty's bedrock Article 5 — which defines an attack against one as an attack against all — in an era of rising populist nationalism, particularly white nationalism, fueled by Trump's "America First" policies.Stoltenberg maintained after the summit ended on Wednesday that all 29 leaders had made it clear that NATO's "commitment to Article 5, the collective defense clause of our alliance, is ironclad."

 The French leader also called out Turkish President Recep Tayyip Erdoğan over his threat to oppose NATO’s plan to defend Baltic nations if the alliance did not take into account the groups that Turkey views as terrorists.
-The White House announced on Wednesday that Trump met with Erdoğan on the sidelines of the NATO summit, where it is traditional for leaders to schedule rounds of bilateral talks.Trump had seemed to soften his position towards Macron during their one-on-one meeting.
+The White House announced on Wednesday that Trump met with Erdoğan on the sidelines of the NATO summit, where it is traditional for leaders to schedule rounds of bilateral talks.Trump had seemed to soften his position towards Macron during their one-on-one meeting on Tuesday.
 He said that he and Macron had a “minor dispute” over France's plan to impose stiffer taxes on U.S. high-tech companies and Trump's plan to retaliate with major tariffs on French goods.

 “We would rather not do that,” Trump said.
 “But it’s either going to work out, or we’ll work out some mutually beneficial tax.
 And the tax will be substantial, and I’m not sure it will come to that, but it might.”

-Macron, for his part made clear he stood by his comments to the Economist.
+Macron, for his part, made clear he stood by his comments to the Economist.
 “I know that my statements created some reactions,” Macron said.
 “When we speak about NATO, it’s not just about money.
 We have to be respectful with our soldiers.
 The first burden we share, the first cost we pay, is our soldiers’ lives.”

-Britain's Queen Elizabeth II welcomed Stoltenberg and other NATO leaders to London at a Buckingham Palace reception on Tuesday night, ahead of Wednesday’s three-hour meeting among NATO leaders.Trump has suggested that NATO allies should spend as much as 4 percent of their GDP on defense, which would double the current target of 2 percent by 2024.
+Britain's Queen Elizabeth II welcomed Stoltenberg and other NATO leaders to London at a Buckingham Palace reception on Tuesday night, ahead of Wednesday’s three-hour meeting among NATO leaders.Trump has suggested that NATO allies should spend as much as 4% of their GDP on defense, which would double the current target of 2% by 2024.
 He claimed Germany is compromised by its reliance on Russian energy due to a huge undersea pipeline project on the northeastern Baltic coast that would double the amount of gas that Russia would be able to directly deliver to German consumers.